mdn/content/files/en-us/web/accessibility/understanding_colors_and_luminance/index.md

   {{ListSubpagesForSidebar("Web/Accessibility", 1)}}
 </section>

-While understanding color, luminance, and saturation is important for design and readability for all sighted users, they are especially important for those with reduced vision and color deficient vision, and also for those with certain neurological, cognitive, and other impairments.
+While understanding color, luminance, and saturation is important for design and readability for all sighted users, they are essential for those with reduced vision and color-deficient vision and those with specific neurological, cognitive, and other impairments.

 Accessibility guidelines define adequate [color contrast](/en-US/docs/Web/Accessibility/Understanding_WCAG/Perceivable/Color_contrast) for sighted users with reduced vision, as well as guidelines intended to help users with color insensitive vision, commonly referred to as "color blindness".
 Understanding color is also important in preventing [seizures and other physical reactions](/en-US/docs/Web/Accessibility/Seizure_disorders) in people with vestibular disorders or other neurological disorders.

 ## Overview

-Colors, and how they are used, are a major component of accessibility.
-At the surface, the subject seems simple, but it is actually a complex subject because color is as much about the physiology of the eye and human perception as it is about light emitting from a computer screen.
+The choice of colors and their use is a significant component of accessibility.
+On the surface, the subject seems simple.
+Still, it is a complex subject because color perception is as much about the physiology of the eye and human brain processing as it is about light emitting from a computer screen.

 ### Environment and perception